-- Again, try to have as solid a "differential diagnosis" as possible, ruling out as many other possible causes for the abnormalities as possible, then see what common, overlapping abnormalities you can put together.
+- Again, try to have as solid a "differential diagnosis" as possible, ruling out as many other possible causes for the abnormalities as possible.
+Then see what common, overlapping abnormalities you can put together.
 If the asymmetries on DTI are on the left frontal area can you tie it with a blow to the left front of the head?
-Are the neuropsychological finding consistent with left frontal abnormality?
+Are the neuropsychological findings consistent with left frontal abnormality?

 - The pictures of the brain are spectacular and convincing.
-The argument that the "telephone wires" that allow different parts of the brain to talk to each other are down or injured (which is what DTI shows) is easy to make and easy to understand to a jury, especially when they are looking at beautiful color pictures of the white matter tracts themselves and can see where the disruption has occurred.
+The argument that the "telephone wires" that allow different parts of the brain to talk to each other are down or injured (which is what DTI shows) is easy to make and easy for a jury to understand, especially when they are looking at beautiful color pictures of the white matter tracts themselves and can see where the disruption has occurred.

 CITED PEER REVIEW STUDIES

 - Global White Matter Analysis of Diffusion Tensor Images is Predictive of Injury Severity in Traumatic Brain Injury (Benson R. R. et al. 2007)Notes that conventional clinical neuro-imaging is relatively insensitive to axonal injury in TBI.
-Compared white matter only FA between 20 heterogeneous TBI patients recruited from Detroit including Detroit Medical Center, including six mild and 14 healthy controls.
-In all cases including mild TBI patients FA were globally decreased compared with controls.
-FA properties also correlated with injury severity index by Glasgow Coma Scale and post traumatic amnesia, with mean FA being the best predictor in duration of PTA.
+It compared white matter only FA between 20 heterogeneous TBI patients recruited from Detroit including Detroit Medical Center, and including six mild and 14 healthy controls.
+In all cases, including mild TBI patients FA were globally decreased compared with controls.
+FA properties also correlated with injury severity index by Glasgow Coma Scale and post traumatic amnesia.
+FA was the best predictor in duration of PTA.
 Increase diffusion in the short axis dimension, likely reflecting dysmyelination and swelling of axons, accounted for most of the FA decrease.
 FA changes appear to be correlated with injury severity suggesting a role in early diagnosis and prognosis of TBI.

 - higher A in the white matter underneath the left insular compared to with insular (Cao et al. 2003)